phpmyadmin/phpmyadmin/docs/config.rst

     Using :config:option:`$cfg['QueryHistoryMax']` you can specify an amount of history items you want to have on hold.
 On every login, this list gets cut to the maximum amount.

-    The query history is only available if JavaScript is enabled in your browser.

     To allow the usage of this functionality: